mimoo/NoiseGo/disco_spec/disco.md

    typical uses, though the `448` DH functions might offer extra security in case a cryptanalytic attack is developed against elliptic curve cryptography.
-The `448` DH functions should be used with a 512-bit hash like `SHA512` or `BLAKE2b`.
-The `25519` DH functions may be used with a 256-bit hash like `SHA256` or `BLAKE2s`, though a 512-bit hash might offer extra security in case a cryptanalytic attack is developed against the smaller hash functions.  `AESGCM` is hard to implement with high speed and constant time in software.
+The `448` DH functions should be used with a 512-bit hash like Strobe's `PRF(64)`.
+The `25519` DH functions may be used with a 256-bit hash like Strobe's `PRF(32)`, though a 512-bit hash might offer extra security in case a cryptanalytic attack is developed against the smaller hash functions.

  * **Extensibility**:  Applications are recommended to use an extensible data format for the payloads of all messages (e.g. JSON, Protocol Buffers).
 This